 Longshore & Harbor Workers Compensation Act

-Individuals employed exclusively to perform office clerical, secretarial, security, or data processing work;
+- Individuals exclusively performing office clerical, secretarial, security, or data processing work;

 MEDICAL CARE - Includes all medical, surgical, and hospital treatment and other medical supplies and services required by the employment related injury, as well as the cost of travel and mileage incidental to such treatment.